Adaptive quantum state tomography with iterative particle filtering

 Infidelity scales as $O \left(1/N \right)$ when $\rho$ is measured in its own diagonal basis, which is the best possible scaling for QST.
 However, when this is not the case, it scales as $O \left(1/\sqrt{N} \right)$ for qubits close to the surface of the Bloch sphere \cite{LLJ:18:PRA},\cite{DLA:13:PRL}.
 Since $\rho$ is unknown, the purpose of introducing adaptive protocols is to approach the diagonal basis without losing information gained from intermediary measurement bases.
 Particle filtering naturally incorporates adaptivity in QST with minimal computational overhead.

-The formation of prior is conceptually the first step of our adaptive QST protocol, in that we initially perform measurements on $\rho$ using Pauli operators, and estimate a state, $\hat{\rho}$.
+The formation of PG is conceptually the first step of our adaptive QST protocol, in that we initially perform measurements on $\rho$ using Pauli operators, and estimate a state, $\hat{\rho}$.
 We then proceed to change the measurement configuration for the next set of measurements.
-We use the eigenbases of $\hat{\rho}$ to rotate Pauli X, Y and Z such that the updated operators $\Omega_1$, $\Omega_2$ and $\Omega_3$ maintain $\text{Tr}\left( \Omega_{i}^{\dagger} \Omega_{j} \right) = \delta_{ij}$ and one of the operators diagonalizes $\hat{\rho}$.
+We use the eigenbases of $\hat{\rho}$ to rotate Pauli words such that the updated operators $\Omega_1$, $\Omega_2, \cdots, \Omega_{d^{2}-1}$ maintain $\text{Tr}\left( \Omega_{i}^{\dagger} \Omega_{j} \right) = 2\delta_{ij}$ and one of the operators diagonalizes $\hat{\rho}$.
 The particle filter updates the existing distribution based on the outcomes of the measurements in this configuration.
 We estimate an updated $\hat{\rho}$ and repeat the process iteratively until we have exhausted $N$ or some other criterion is met.